wmww/Pinecone/readme.md

 * Operator overloading
 * Transpiling to C++ (currently the language is only interpreted)

-__here is an example of a very simple Pinecone program:__
-It prints out all the fibonacci numbers that are less then 100 and even
+here is an example of a very simple Pinecone program.
+It prints out all the fibonacci numbers that are less then 100 and even.
 ```
 a: 1
 b: 0